 After the release of my first album on Folk Sound records, I started travelling from festival to festival and folk club to folk club in my rusting, old dormobile, sleeping on floors, settees and worse along the way and later, going on to tour in Germany several times with Stuart Mack.

 Around the summer of 1990, I got news of a violinist who had moved to the area and was looking to play.
 We met up at the Waveney Folk Club and immediately hit it off.
 Looking back on that evening that was so significant for me, some of the details escape me now.
 But I do remember quite clearly Mario on his knees, at some point, playing Lannigans Ball!
-I’ve never asked Mario whether this was some kind of proposal but we have gone on to play many, many gigs together and he has been a solid musical partner ever since.
-In the mid 90s I met Ian Sainsbury, a fantastic pianist and songwriter while I was looking after a friends record shop.
-We soon developed a great friendship, writing some songs together and with Ian playing on most of my albums.
-My friendsip with Ian led me to meeting and spending a bit of time with a big musical influence of mine Paul McCartney which was a bit of a highlight and co writing a song for America's got talent winner, Paul Zerdin (actually a song for one his puppets!).
-In 2013 I hooked up with long standing aquaintance and outstanding guitarist Stephen Mynott who not only became a good friend helped me pull a band together and push my music into some new areas.
+I’ve never asked Mario whether this was some kind of proposal but we have gone on to play many, many gigs together and he has been a truly solid and loyal friend and musical partner ever since.

 I love variety in music, both playing and listening.
 From Mozart to The Sex Pistols, all music uses the same notes to make the melodies so it’s all one subject to me not a competing set of genres, not unlike the human race.
 Here is a shortish list of big influences and loves, with a few authors thrown in at the end.

-The Beatles and Paul McCartney, Dick Gaughan, Bob Dylan, Paul Simon and Art Garfunkel, Jackson Brown, Tom Lehrer, The Waterboys, Sandy Denny, Chuck Berry, Martin Carthy, John Denver, Joan Baez, Louden Wainright, Stephane Grappelli and Django Reinhardt, Joni Mitchell, The Fleet Foxes, Amiee Mann, Big Bill Broonzy, Dougie McClean, Richard Grainger, Pete Seeger, The Who, The Kinks, Terry Hall and Mushtaq, Buddy Holly, Ry Cooder, Randy Newman, Alan Franks and Patty Vetta, Tony Winn, Hank Williams, Bob Marley, Bruce Springsteen, Charles Dickens, Herman Hesse, Richard Dawkins, Eckhart Tolle, Spike Milligan.....
+The Beatles and Paul McCartney, Dick Gaughan, Bob Dylan, Paul Simon and Art Garfunkel, Jackson Brown, Tom Lehrer, The Waterboys, Chuck Berry, Martin Carthy, John Denver, Joan Baez, Louden Wainright, Stephane Grappelli and Django Reinhardt, Amiee Mann, Big Bill Broonzy, Dougie McClean, Richard Grainger, Pete Seeger, The Who, The Kinks, Terry Hall and Mushtaq, Buddy Holly, Ry Cooder, Randy Newman, Alan Franks and Patty Vetta, Tony Winn, Hank Williams, Bob Marley, Bruce Springsteen, Charles Dickens, Herman Hesse, Richard Dawkins, Eckhart Tolle, Spike Milligan.....